 The gizmo below is a neat sticky-note holder that was around several years back.
 What can I say, I'm a sucker for anything with SVT on it, and this looks great on display.
 The paper with the Ford logo will probably never be found if I use it up, so it just sits there and looks good.
 I'm not sure what I'll do with the other items below and to the right (actually, a good key ring always comes in handy), but I still just can't bring myself to pass up on this stuff when I come across it.

 The end of this page looks similar to the beginning - with an SVT logo.
 This one, however, happens to be a banner hanging in the man cave (that would be my garage).
 It's approximately five feet across and looks absolutely perfect on the wall near my Terminator.
-Feel fortunate if you've ever been able to get your hands on one from back in the day, but not to worry, they are available again as a licensed item at the SVT Store.
-The new releases are slightly smaller, but it's still a great item for any SVT fan.
+Feel fortunate if you've ever been able to get your hands on one from back in the day, but not to worry, they are available again as a licensed item at the SVT Store (as are updated versions of many other items on this page).
+The new releases can also be purchased in many different sizes - still a great item for any SVT fan.
 Enough said!